First Project with Avatars

 Add the Load My Avatar Script

 Create a new empty Game Object named LoadMyAvatar.
-In the Project window, open the Assets > Samples > Genies Avatar SDK > X.Y.Z > Avatar Starter Scene > Scripts folder.
+In the Project window, open the Assets > Samples > Genies Avatar SDK > X.Y.Z > Sample Starter Scene > Avatar Starter > Scripts folder.
 Drag the LoadMyAvatar script into the LoadMyAvatar component list.

 This script will load the Avatar once the user is logged in.
 It will also connect the animations and input systems to the character controller prefab scripts.